istio/istio.io/content/docs/tutorial/phased-rollout-with-istio.md

 1. Observe in the Kiali console, the graph of your namespace, how the traffic switches from _v2_ to _v3_.

-1. Let's check that no more requests were sent to _reviews v2_:
+1. Check that no more requests were sent to _reviews v2_:

     {{< text bash >}}
     $ kubectl logs -l app=reviews,version=v2 -c istio-proxy